leonstel/leonstel.github.io/recursive_tree_part3.md

 When it is found it traverses up a `TRUE` bool.
 ```
 //tree.js
+// s param is the search term as a String
 searchRecursive(children, s) {
     let found = false;
     if (children) {